sykesjd/sorkin-exegesis/_posts/2024-08-09-a-few-good-men.md

 "Oh, Danny, I've been waiting my entire life to hear you say that — wait, you didn't mean it like that."

-> SAM: You got any Kung Pao Chicken?
+> WEINBERG: You got any Kung Pao Chicken?

 Why, oh why, would you even want to deviate from the script here?
 Are dumplings not good enough for you?